vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Change is the only constant in life." - Heraclitus
 > 1. "The measure of intelligence is the ability to change." - Albert Einstein
 > 1. "You must be the change you wish to see in the world." - Mahatma Gandhi

-## Love and Relationships

-- "Love all, trust a few, do wrong to none." - William Shakespeare
-- "To love and be loved is to feel the sun from both sides." - David Viscott
-- "The best thing to hold onto in life is each other." - Audrey Hepburn
-- "Love is composed of a single soul inhabiting two bodies." - Aristotle
-- "The greatest thing you’ll ever learn is just to love and be loved in return." - Eden Ahbez
-- "Where there is love there is life." - Mahatma Gandhi
-- "In the end, we will remember not the words of our enemies, but the silence of our friends." - Martin Luther King Jr.

 ## Change and Innovation